Maximizing BitTorrent Speeds with uTorrent (Guide / Tutorial)

 Bottom line?
 Uncheck the last box unless you want uTorrent to be always running and 'seed' your torrents.

 - The latest releases of uTorrent may now come with some free download.
-We got Willis Earl Beal "free" download in our trial run as below.
+We got The Internet's Own Boy documentary "free" download in our trial run as below.

 This is NOT required, 100% optional and will NOT affect your download/upload speeds.
 Then why is uTorrent including this?
 Because it gets paid for every installation and is a means of revenue for the company.

-- The latest releases of uTorrent now come bundled with uTorrent Browser Bar (previously was Ask.Com Toolbar) or some other adware
+- The latest releases of uTorrent now come bundled with Spigot's Search Protection ((previously was uTorrent Browser Bar or Ask.Com Toolbar) or some other adware

 Then why is uTorrent including this?
 Because it gets paid for every installation and is a means of revenue for the company.
 So it is entirely up to you whether you want it.
-If you find that you don't like it later on, you can remove the toolbar from Add/Remove programs later on without affecting uTorrent.
-It will appear as a separate entry as "uTorrentControl_v2 Toolbar".
-You'll also have to manually set back your homepage after uninstalling.
+If you find that you don't like it later on, you can remove the software from Add/Remove programs later on without affecting uTorrent.

 - This step only applies for versions older than utorrent v1.8.2.
 It ensures that utorrent is set to handle all torrent files automatically.